Overview: Ionic framework for hybrid, multi-platform applications

 - reduce development costs.

-At Berg Software, we think this is a great option for complex companies or products, regardless the industry.
-Although B2C usages might benefit the most, we have seen B2B usage cases to successfully deploy it, too.
+At Berg Software, we think this is a great option for complex companies or products, regardless of the industry.
+Although B2C usage might benefit the most, we have seen B2B usage cases successfully deploy it, too.

 To walk our talk, let’s have a look at the app development process using Ionic (i.e. rather than look at any specific app development).